flygare/harry-potter-hat/README.md

 # harry-potter-hat
-Machine learning harry potter hat
+Harry potter hat that is sorting using deep learning